cucapra/turnt/README.md

   The expected exit status for the command.
 By default, 0.
 - `diff`.
   The command to use for `turnt --diff` output.
+  The default is `diff --new-file --unified`.
+  Try `git --no-pager diff --no-index` to get colorful output.

 Equivalently, you can embed options in test files themselves: